suusanp/stealth-health/m5/prototype.md

   return html + "</body></html>";
 };
 ```
-Here we dynamically adjusts the report's content based on the user's set data retention period.The use of HTML to format the report makes it easy to convert into PDF.
+Here we dynamically adjust the report's content based on the user's set data retention period.
+The use of HTML to format the report makes it easy to convert into PDF.
 #### Delete all function
 Jeffrey